containernetworking/cni.dev/content/plugins/current/ipam/dhcp.md

 If given `-pidfile <path>` arguments after 'daemon', the dhcp plugin will write its PID to the given file.
+If given `-socketpath <socketpath>` arguments after 'daemon', the dhcp plugin will use this path for DHCP socket, defaults to `/run/cni/dhcp.sock`.
-If given `-hostprefix <prefix>` arguments after 'daemon', the dhcp plugin will use this prefix for DHCP socket as `<prefix>/run/cni/dhcp.sock`.
+If given `-hostprefix <prefix>` arguments after 'daemon', the dhcp plugin will use this prefix for DHCP socket as `<prefix><socketpath>`.
 You can use this prefix for references to the host filesystem, e.g. to access netns and the unix socket.
 If given `-broadcast=true` argument after 'daemon', the dhcp plugin will